-Eucephalus glaucescens (A. Gray) Greene is native to open coniferous woods, meadows, brushy slopes in the vicinity of Mt.
-Adams in Klickitat, Skamania, and Yakima Co., Washington (Allen 2006 FNA).
+Doellingeria glaucescens (A. Gray) Semple, Brouillet and Allen is native to open coniferous woods, meadows, brushy slopes in the vicinity of Mt.
+Adams in Klickitat, Skamania, and Yakima Co., Washington (Allen 2006 FNA; Allen 2019).
 The species is distinguished by its glabrous and glaucous stems (40–160 cm tall), leaves, and phyllaries, linear to narrowly lance-elliptic leaves (4–10 cm long), and purple rays.
-The species is diploid (2n=18).
+The species has been treated as Aster engelmannii (D.C.
+Eaton) A. Gray var. glaucescens A. Gray, Eucephalus glaucescens (A. Gray) Greene, Aster glaucescens (A. Gray) S.F.
+Blake and Eucephalus serrulatus Greene.
+The species is diploid 2n=18.
 The species is of conservation concern.